 What does a phoenix tattoo symbolize?

-Is it okay to get a phoenix tattoo?
+Where are the most popular places to get a phoenix tattoo?

 Final word